Benjamin Ball (physician)

-Benjamin Ball (20 April 1833 – 23 February 1893) was an English-born French psychiatrist.
+Benjamin Ball (20 April 1833 – 23 February 1893) was a French psychiatrist who was born in the Kingdom of the Two Sicilies.
 He was the first "Chair of Mental and Brain Diseases" at the Paris Faculty of Medicine.

 Early life

-He was born at Naples, to an English father, William Ball, and a Swizz mother, Julie Autran (1807–1852).
+He was born at Naples, to an English father, William Ball, and a Swiss mother, Julie Autran (1807–1852).
 He was naturalised as French in 1849 and spent the whole of his professional life in Paris.

 Medical career

 He studied medicine under Jacques-Joseph Moreau de Tours and Jean-Martin Charcot and was an assistant of Charles Lasègue at the Salpêtrière Hospital.
 During his internat he was Laureate of the Academy of Medicine (Prix Portal, in collaboration with Charcot).
 He became doctor of medicine in 1862.

 With the support of Jean-Martin Charcot, Ball became to first Chair of Mental and Brain Diseases (Clinique des Maladies Mentales et de l’Encéphale) in the Paris Faculty of Medicine in 18 April 1877, to the detriment of his rival Valentin Magnan.

 In 1881, in collaboration with Jules Bernard Luys, Ball founded the journal L'Encéphale, which the pair directed until 1889.